dataiku/dataiku-plugin-tests-utils/README.md

 - `run_config`:
   - `ScenarioConfiguration`: Class exposing the parsed run configuration as a python dict.
-  - `get_plugin_info`: Read the plugin.json file to extract plugin information as a python dict.
+  - `PluginInfo`: Parse the plugin.json and the code-env desc.json files to extract plugin metadata as a python dict.
 - `dss_scenario`:
   - `run`: Run the targetted DSS scenario and wait for it completion either success or failure.